 All girls sample representative sport, play a role in a drama production or perform in a musical ensemble.
 In many cases, pupils go on to high-level performance in these pursuits.
-A state-of-the art swimming pool will open in September 2019.
+A state-of-the art swimming pool opened in September 2019.

 Pastoral care is at the centre of the education we provide.
 We believe focused pastoral care and wellbeing support enables girls to access the curriculum and co-curriculum areas with greater success.
 We have small tutor groups with dedicated tutors and Heads of Year who know how to support their particular year groups well, working alongside Housemistresses and resident staff who all feed into ensuring girls have a balanced approach to life at St George’s.

-81% of Sixth Form Leavers have gone to their first choice university in the last three years.
+74% of sixth-form Leavers have gone to their first choice university in the last three years.

 Head Teacher’s Philosophy